spawaskar-cora/cora-docs/docs/forensics-anthro-guide/measurements.md

 **Cra_23 Foramen Magnum Length (ba-o, FOL):**  The mid-sagittal distance from the most anterior point on the foramen magnum margin to opisthion (o).

 * *Instrument:* sliding caliper
-* *Comment:*  Measure with the skull base up, using the inside jaws of the calipers.
-(Martin and Knussmann 1988:169 #7; Moore-Jansen et al. 1994, #22; Langley et al. 2016:69, #23).
+* *Comment:*  Measure with the skull base up, using the inside jaws of the calipers (Martin and Knussmann 1988:169 #7; Moore-Jansen et al. 1994, #22; Langley et al. 2016:69, #23).

 **Cra_24 Foramen Magnum Breadth (FOB):**  The distance between the lateral margins of the foramen magnum at the point of greatest lateral curvature.